TonyMane/caddis/insect_compare.md

 Bash, fastq-dump, and R commmands for preliminary insect study.
 First portion describes how to download fastq files associated with an amplicon run (in this case 16S rRNA gene amplicon, but could be anything really) from NCBI.

-Second portion describes combining this data (from NCBI) with your own data (in this case, caddis fly microbiomes from Cherry Creek collected in April, but again, could be anything).
+Second portion describes combining this data (from NCBI) with your own data (in this case, caddis fly microbiomes from Cherry Creek collected in April).

 Third portion describes running all this data through DADA2.